dfw-datascientist/datasciencecoursera/getting_and_cleaning_data/README.md

 - Create an independent tidy set with the average of each variable for each activity and subject.
 - Write the data set to tidyData.txt file.

+- Note: The script requires the use of dplyr package